goncaloneto/docker-nightlies/README.md

 Steps I took:
 * Added a new volume (1TB) on cloudstack;
 * Set the volume to be auto mounted in `/mnt/docker`;
-* Edited the docker.service to use the folder `/mnt/docker` to store data.
+* Edited the docker.service to use the folder `/mnt/docker` to store data. (https://linuxconfig.org/how-to-move-docker-s-default-var-lib-docker-to-another-directory-on-ubuntu-debian-linux)

+When **restarting the server in CloudStack** ensure the 1TB disk is mounted in the right place, otherwise docker will start creating files in that directory and the main disk will be full.

 ## Licenses